tschallacka/npm_jquery_event_swipe/README.md

 ## jQuery Event Swipe

 A simple jQuery event swipe library.
 When a swipe happens an event will be triggered.

+Install with `npm install @tschallacka/jquery.swipe.event`

 I needed a simple method to figure out if a swipe had happened or not and none of the libraries currently available gave me a an easy to manage drop in method.
 So I made my own.